mle0108/RenjieZhao.github.io/_pages/about.md

 News:
 ======
 * 12/2022.
-NSDI'23 paper accepted: SlimWi-Fi, Asymmetric Communication for Ultra-Low-Power IoT Radio.
+NSDI'23 paper accepted: SlimWiFi, Asymmetric Communication for Ultra-Low-Power IoT Radio.
 * 10/2022.
 More than 16 groups are using M-Cube platforms for their research projects.
 * 07/2022.
 MobiSys'22 demo: in person demo for the software defined radar demo with M-Cube.
 * 07/2022.
 NSDI'23 paper: RF-CHORD, Robust RFID Localization System for Practical Logistic Network.